 - Management and leadership in sport

 The students who are best suited to a career in sports management are those interested in both athletics and the business behind sports.
-They take coursework in both subjects and need general business skills and specialized sports knowledge to fulfill their goals of overseeing and organizing sports initiatives and events.
-A bachelor’s degree in sports management is a complex educational path that equips students with the skills found in a traditional business administration and the niche knowledge needed to specialize in the competitive sports industry.
+They take coursework in both subjects.
+They need general business skills and specialized sports knowledge to fulfill their goals of overseeing and organizing sports initiatives and events.
+A bachelor’s degree in sports management is a complex educational path.
+It equips students with traditional business administration skills.
+They also get the niche knowledge needed to specialize in the competitive sports industry.